Kreativsoehne/Cookieconsent/readme.md

 ## Install

-Move module into `system/modules/kreativsoehne_cookieconsent`.

-Run a cache clean through console or contao-manager.
+Install through contao-manager or with `composer require kreativsoehne/cookieconsent`.

 Run a database update.